Why is my dog following me everywhere? Understanding the mystery

 And remember, taking care of a dog is a big responsibility.
 Ensuring your pet's health and welfare should be a priority.
 For added peace of mind, consider getting dog insurance for your canine companion by getting a quote on our website.

 Insurance can help cover the costs of veterinary care for accidents and illnesses, making it easier for you to provide the best possible care for your beloved pet.
-It must be mentioned that behavioural issues will not be covered unless the policy has been in force for 24 months.
+It must be mentioned that behavioural issues will not be covered unless the policy has been in force for 24 months and is as a result of an insurable incident.

 So, the next time you wonder, "why is my dog following me everywhere?" remember that it's often a sign of their love, trust, and bond with you.
 Embrace it, but also know when it's time to seek professional help.